 - Diagnosis – tests to diagnose cancer can sometimes cause short-term pain or feel uncomfortable.
 Most pain caused by tests can be relieved.

 - During treatment – some treatments cause pain, for example radiation therapy may lead to skin redness and irritation.

 - After treatment – pain may continue for months or years.
-Causes include scars after surgery, numbness in the hands or feet (peripheral neuropathy), swelling caused by a build-up of lymph fluid (lymphoedema), and pain in a missing limb or breast.
+Causes include scars after surgery, numbness in the hands or feet, lymphoedema, and pain in a missing limb or breast.

-- Advanced cancer – if the cancer has spread, it can cause pain by a tumour pressing on a part of the body such as a nerve, bone or organ.
+- Advanced cancer – if the cancer has spread, it can cause pain by a tumour pressing on a part of the body.

 There are many types of pain.
-Pain can be described or categorised depending on how long the pain lasts or what parts of the body are affected.
+Pain can be described or categorised depending on how long it lasts or what parts of the body are affected.